apache/apisix-dashboard/README.md

 └── web
 ```

-1. The `api` directory is used to store the `manager-api` source codes, which is used to manage `etcd` and provide an interface to the front-end interface.
+1. The `api` directory is used to store the `manager-api` source codes, which is used to manage `etcd` and provide an interface to the frontend interface.
-2. The `web` directory is used to store the front-end source codes.
+2. The `web` directory is used to store the frontend source codes.

 ## Build then launch